Categorical models for equivariant classifying spaces: Introduction

 \subsection{Acknowledgements}

 The third author thanks Matthew Morrow and Liang Xiao for answers to her questions that pointed out the striking relevance to our work of $H^1(G;\PI)$ and Serre's general version of Hilbert's Theorem 90.
+We are grateful to an anonymous referee for a careful reading and suggestions for improving the notations and exposition.